johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 And if you're a developer working on graphics software, please make sure you're doing the correct thing.
-Be gamma-correct and always explicitly state your assumptions about the input and output colour spaces in the sofware's documentation.
+Be gamma-correct and always explicitly state your assumptions about the input and output colour spaces in the software's documentation.

 May all your lights be linear! :)